Quick Facts: Earning an Ed.D. in Tennessee

 - Hold a bachelor’s degree

-- Have at least three years of acceptable experience as an educator
+- Have at least three years of qualifying experience as an educator

 - Be formally admitted to a state-approved instructional leader preparation program